gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/core-concepts/intro.md

 # CIS Compliance Core Concepts

+The [CIS Benchmarks](https://www.cisecurity.org/resources/?type=benchmark) are objective, consensus-driven configuration guidelines developed by security experts to help organizations improve their security posture.
+The AWS Foundations Benchmark is a set of configuration best practices for hardening AWS accounts to establish a secure foundation for running workloads on AWS.
+It also provides ongoing monitoring to ensure that the account remains secure.

 The CIS AWS Foundations Benchmark is organized into the following sections:

 - Identity and Access Management